Yangtze River or Chang Jiang River — History, Facts, and Cultural Meanings

 Liangzhu, located in the lower reaches of the Yangtze River, was a mature civilization with a clear social hierarchy, well-designed cities, efficient water conservancy projects, and advanced agricultural and handicraft techniques.

-Among valuable relics unearthed from Liangzhu Archaeological Site, the jade articles were extremely astonishing, for showing highly developed skills and rich cultural symbols.
+Among valuable relics unearthed from Liangzhu Archaeological Site, the jade articles were astonishing, showing highly developed skills and rich cultural symbols.

 Ritual Jade Cong of Liangzhu Culture — Liangzhu Museum (Photo by Dongmaiying)

 Around 3300 BC — 2000 BC: Qujialing and Shijiahe the Entering of Bronze Age

 Qujialing (Around 3300 BC — 2600 BC) then Shijiahe (Around 2800 BC — 2000 BC) were two successive civilizations in the middle reaches of the river, which entered the Bronze Age, developed cities, and formed social hierarchy and mature sacrificial rites.

 2800 BC — 1100 BC: Sanxingdui the Mysterious Bronze Culture

 Located in the upper reaches of the Yangtze River, Sanxingdui was a civilization with grand ancient city ruins and exquisite bronze wares, and more mysteries to be further discovered.

 Bronze Trees of Sanxingdui Culture — Sanxingdui Museum (Photo by Dongmaiying)